tfitzger-dev/simplified-pokemon-randomizer-zx/README.md

-Universal Pokemon Randomizer ZX by Ajarmar
+Fork from Universal Pokemon Randomizer ZX by Ajarmar

+The intent of this is to trim down the functionality to be able to be migrated to a libretro core that can be loaded to handheld emulator devices.
+This fork does not intend to ever merge back into the primary repo.

 With significant contributions from darkeye, cleartonic